Websites and Marathons – 5 Surprising Similarities

 The other end of the spectrum is telling people when they didn’t meet your expectations.
 All too often people are in the dark and don’t know what your expectations are or make assumptions as to what they think you wanted.
 If you never tell them, they will never meet what you expect.
 How can you get mad at someone that doesn’t know what you want out of them?
 That leads to very unhappy employees.
 Even if the news that you give them isn’t positive, the way you handled it is.
 They know what you want and you know what they intended.
 There is a clear line of communication, which leads to a better working relationship for everyone.

 Open microphone all the time for thoughts, ideas, and stress points.

 Employees should always feel they could talk about anything with you.
 Not because you want to create a false sense of security, but because you are truly invested in them, and they are in you.
 If you allow employees to give honest feedback and thoughts, you will always move forward in your business.
 Listen.
 The most important assets of managers are their ears.
 If you don’t hear what people are saying, you can’t assess the correct course of action to take to move the direction of your operation.
 Sometimes that means to do nothing; other times that means there are serious ways to improve.

 The flip side of this is for managers to talk back to employees.
 Tell them what is going on with the company, what your goals are, and what you hope to achieve in the coming year.
 This will create an inclusive environment for employees versus being told what will happen.
-Many times, they have a fantastic prospective as to what can be done.
-At the conclusion of every one of our company meetings we have an open discussion for new ideas, points of interest and improvements.
+Many times, they have a fantastic perspective as to what can be done.
+At the conclusion of every one of our company meetings, we have an open discussion for new ideas, points of interest, and improvements.
 This allows everyone to have the opportunity to contribute.